 Choosing A Daycare Is Hard For All Parents

-Some parents prefer to choose an at-home facility as their budget doesn’t allow them to pay over $300+ a week at a daycare.
+Some parents prefer to choose an at-home facility as their budget doesn’t allow them to pay over $300+ a week for daycare.
 It's not easy to trust someone with your child, let alone a stranger.
-We have written guides on how to choose the correct daycare and what to look for when touring a daycare but I am here to inform you on what not to do when looking for an at-home daycare.
+We have written guides on how to choose the correct daycare and what to look for when touring a daycare-- but I am here to inform you on what not to do when looking for an at-home daycare.

 You do not want to look for daycare providers on Craigslist.
 This is not a safe option because it gives you limited information and you are not able to view who’s posting the ad as well as not being able to see the physical location of the “daycare.”